Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 The flow-agnostic simulators encompass tools designed for various applications, such as bacterial {MC} (nanoNS3~\cite{jian2017nanons3}, BNSim~\cite{wei2013efficient}), reaction-transport modeling (URDME~\cite{drawert2012urdme}), and Brownian motion-based simulations (Smoldyn~\cite{andrews2010detailed,andrews2016smoldyn}, N3Sim~\cite{llatser2011exploring,llatser2014n3sim}, AcCoRD~\cite{noel2017simulating}).
 Diverse computational frameworks support these simulators, including Matlab, COMSOL, and NS3.
 In contrast, fluid dynamics simulators used in the context of {MC}, such as OpenFOAM, COMSOL Multiphysics, and ANSYS Fluent, are primarily based on the concept of \ac{CFD} and numerical solutions of the Navier-Stokes equation in general.
 Availability varies significantly, with several simulators offering freely accessible source codes (e.g., OpenFOAM, Munich microfluidic toolkit, and NS3).
 In contrast, others, like ANSYS Fluent and COMSOL Multiphysics, are commercially licensed.
 This highlights the trade-off between cost and accessibility across the simulators, with open-source tools typically targeting niche research applications and commercially available software catering to broader engineering applications.

 In addition to the simulators, other existing analytical simulation codes, data generation codes, and models have been published on GitHub as repositories for code development.
-The projects include files for \ac{ANN} models, analytical simulation codes, data generation codes, and \ac{LSTM} codes published, including Jupyter Notebook, Python, and Matlab files.\footnote{This is the case in~\cite{qian2020github}, which models a free-diffusion {MC} channel and implements an {NN}-based detector.} Three other GitHub projects have been created as part of a lecture series in which the results in~\cite{qian2019molecular} were reproduced.\footnote{These code projects are {(i)} Sangani~\cite{sangani2021github}, {(ii)} Patel~\cite{patel2021github} (also improved the code in terms of the {CIR} of a passive receiver or enzymatic degradation), and {(iii)} Shastri in~\cite{shastri2020github}.} Furthermore, a trained \ac{ANN} model is published on Matlab Central~\cite{birkan2024ANN} to evaluate the number of received molecules for a spherical reflecting transmitter and a spherical absorbing receiver using an \ac{ANN} approach~\cite{yilmaz2017machine}.
+This is the case in~\cite{qian2020github}, which models a free-diffusion {MC} channel and implements an {NN}-based detector.
+Three other GitHub projects have been created as part of a lecture series in which the results in~\cite{qian2019molecular} were reproduced.\footnote{These code projects are {(i)} Sangani~\cite{sangani2021github}, {(ii)} Patel~\cite{patel2021github} (also improved the code in terms of the {CIR} of a passive receiver or enzymatic degradation), and {(iii)} Shastri in~\cite{shastri2020github}.} Furthermore, a trained \ac{ANN} model is published on Matlab Central~\cite{birkan2017ANN} to evaluate the number of received molecules for a spherical reflecting transmitter and a spherical absorbing receiver using an \ac{ANN} approach~\cite{yilmaz2017machine}.

 Matlab code is also developed to simulate the random walk and the signal reconstruction process at the receiver in free-diffusion channels \cite{gulec2018github,atakan2019signal}.
 Introducing the \ac{MoHANET} concept in which {MC} principles and analysis are applied to pathogen-laden droplets, code developments also encompass airborne pathogen transmission, integrating insights from epidemiology, biology, medicine, and fluid dynamics~\cite{gulec2022github,gulec2022mobile}.
-These code files represent proof-of-concept results validated using empirical COVID-19 data from~\cite{dong2020interactive}.
+These code files represent proof-of-concept results validated using empirical COVID-19 data from the reference~\cite{dong2020interactive}.
 Finally, the published code also accounts for the modeling of a stochastic biofilm formation model based on bacterial \ac{QS}~\cite{gulec2023stochastic,gulec2023stochastic2,gulec2022github_stochastic,gulec2022github_stochastic2}.